-Another method available is for the special case of purely imaginary impedances, in which the magnitude of the impedance is directly proportional to the frequency.
+For the special case of purely imaginary impedances, another method is available, in which the magnitude of the impedance is directly proportional to the frequency.
 In this case, the impedance is described by a constant number, $Z/n$, where $n=\omega/\omega_\mathrm{rev}$.
 The induced voltage computation is much simpler, as the DFTs are replaced by a derivative:

 where $T_s$ is the binning size for the discretized line density.
-An interesting use of this method is to model space charge as a reactive impedance (see e.g.,~\cite{Wang:2014}).
+An interesting use of this method is the modeling of space charge as a reactive impedance (see e.g.,~\cite{Wang:2014}).

 BLonD implements also two special algorithms that are limited to resonator impedances.
 The MuSiC algorithm~\cite{PhysRevSTAB.18.031001} uses a propagation matrix to compute the induced voltage without binning.
-The second algorithm is an adaptation of the semi-analytic method~\cite{PhysRevSTAB.17.050701} to resonators and does not require a uniform binning.
+The second algorithm is an adaptation of a semi-analytic method~\cite{PhysRevSTAB.17.050701} to resonators and does not require uniform binning.